parsingphase/parsingphase.github.io/mastodon/index.md

 # How do I find people to follow?

-## How do I find my Twitter friends on Mastodon?
+## How do I follow my Twitter friends on Mastodon?

+As mentioned above, [Debirdify](https://pruvisto.org/debirdify/) has a few handy tricks in this area.
-Visit [Debirdify](https://pruvisto.org/debirdify/) and hit "Authorise with Twitter".
-This will ask to use your twitter access to scan through the bios and pinned posts of everyone you follow to find any that include a Mastodon address.
-If it finds any, it'll then let you download a list that you can import into your Mastodon account at Preferences => Import and export => Import.
+Visit the site and hit "Authorise with Twitter", and it will ask to use your Twitter access to scan through the bios and pinned posts of everyone you follow to find any that include a Mastodon address.
+If it finds any, it'll then let you download a list that you can import into your Mastodon account at `Preferences` => `Import and export` => `Import` to follow them en-masse.

 [Fedifinder](https://fedifinder.glitch.me/) will also generate a similar list, with slightly different options.

-To make yourself findable by these tools (and by your twitter friends), add your full account name (`@username@host.tld`, eg `me@mastodon.online`) to your twitter bio.
+To make yourself findable by these tools (and by your Twitter friends), add your full account name (`@username@host.tld`, eg `me@mastodon.online`) to your Twitter bio.
 This lets the tools find you, but doesn't give visitors a clickable link.
 For that, add the address of your Mastodon profile (eg `mastodon.online/@me`).

 ## How do I follow someone whose address I know?